NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 - `pythonRelaxDepsHook` will relax Python dependencies restrictions for the package.
   See [example usage](#using-pythonrelaxdepshook).
 - `pythonRemoveBinBytecode` to remove bytecode from the `/bin` folder.
+- `relaxBuildSystemRequiresHook` to relax build-system restrictions defined in PEP518 for the package.
 - `setuptoolsBuildHook` to build a wheel using `setuptools`.
 - `sphinxHook` to build documentation and manpages using Sphinx.
 - `venvShellHook` to source a Python 3 `venv` at the `venvDir` location.
 A